bertofurth/Seagate-Central-Utils/screen/README-screen.md

 or display multiple "screens" at once all within the one primary ssh session.

-Another feature of GNU screen is that the primary ssh session can be disconnected but the terminal sessions within screen will keep running.
+Another important feature of GNU screen is that the primary ssh session can be disconnected but the screen terminal sessions created by screen will keep running anyway.
 This means that processes invoked in a "screen" can continue to run even when the client ssh session is disconnected.
 Later on the connection to the existing screen session can be resumed.

 The build and installation instructions below are designed to be read in conjunction with the main set of instructions in the